tanilxyz/nasa-spaceapps-repo/README.md

 # nasa-spaceapps-repo
-Repository for NASA Space Apps Challenge : A World Away: Hunting for Exoplanets with AI
+Repository for NASA Space Apps Challenge - A World Away: Hunting for Exoplanets with AI ,made by Houtson, we have a solution.

 This mainly caters to scientists and researchers who wish to simplify the process of identifying exoplanets based on the data they have gathered.